lbugnion/ms-glossary/instructions/getting-started.md

 > You can see [an example of completed Synopsis here](https://aka.ms/glossary/sample/synopsis).

+### Commit

+When you edit the Synopsis, you will see the term "commit" coming up here and there.

+TODO Continue

 ## What should you do first?

 If you have not done this already, [you should submit the "New term" form](https://aka.ms/define/new).